French shares underperform after BNP Paribas hit by possible fine

 The bank had set aside around 2.7 billion euros ($3.7 billion) for litigation-related costs.

 "We had already reduced our position slightly at the start of the year ...
 Now that with these headlines the stock has dropped heavily, we haven't touched it.
-We don't dare accumulate more at this stage," Yohan Salleron, fund manager at Mandarine Gestion in Paris, said.
+We don't dare accumulate more at this stage," said Yohan Salleron, fund manager at Mandarine Gestion in Paris.

 "For me the worst thing is the uncertainty over the size of the fine ...
 There is a very real reputation risk here.
 It could spook certain counterparties into staying away from BNP."